 An important part of RAISE is on-the-job learning from peers and mentors, which is why it is not a remote-eligible position.
 All applicants must be able to relocate to Menlo Park upon hire.
 Any work from home directives or delays in relocation due to current events will be communicated to successful hires but applicants should plan to relocate by their start date.

-At this time, RAISE is only offered at our Menlo Park headquarters but we hope to offer more locations in future cohorts.
+At this time, RAISE is only offered at our Menlo Park headquarters, New York, and Seattle but we hope to offer more locations in future cohorts.